“Peace is not the highest goal in life. It’s the most fundamental requirement.” —Sadhguru

 There’s a world of difference between recognising that certain thoughts, feelings or emotions are present in your awareness and taking them to be who you are— between noticing that ‘sadness is present’ and interpreting it as “I’m sad.”

-Robert Holden was aware that, although there were neurotic thoughts present in his mind, they did not reflect who he was—or how he felt.
+Robert Holden was aware that, although there were neurotic thoughts present in his mind, they were not a reflection of who he was—or how he felt even.

 In the same way, the thoughts that pass through your awareness do not touch the peace of your true self.